-Required: One approved 3-credit course that meets all IT requirements, or completion of an appropriate combination of courses.
+Required: One approved 3-credit course that meets all IT requirements or an approved sequence of courses that meet all IT requirements.

-Approved Courses: For the most current list of approved courses for 2017-2018, please see the Catalog
+Approved Courses: For the current list of approved courses, please see the Catalog

 IMPORTANT: For students with catalog years prior to 2018-2019, please refer to your catalog.
 Always check with your advisor before registering for classes.

 *Transfer students may substitute IT 103 for IT 104

 Creating a Mason Core Information Technology Course?